Heart failure: an active role for GPs and patients

 This activity has been approved for 2 points (CPD Activity) under the RACGP CPD Program for the 2020–2022 triennium (activity: 237092).

-This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 22014).
+This activity has been accredited for 1 hour under the performance review category in the ACRRM PD Program for the 2020-2022 triennium (activity code: 22014).

 Small group meeting

-This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 21984).
+This activity has been accredited for 1 hour under the performance review category in the ACRRM PD Program for the 2020-2022 triennium (activity code: 21984).

 Managing heart failure is complex.
 High rates of mortality and hospital readmission make this a challenging condition for patients and their GPs.
 But there are clear principles to support effective management in primary care.